 This is followed by information on common sources of funding and finance: You may decide with your specialist’s input that grants or loans, such as Innovate UK Innovation Loans, are more appropriate for your strategy, or that your appeal to investors would benefit from having secured such funds.
 Your specialist will help you to identify how to proceed, drawing on their extensive knowledge of the options.

-All clients benefit from one-to-one support from an designated innovation and growth specialist, who is well equipped to help innovation-focused businesses establish an approach to investment that best advances their growth objectives.
+All clients benefit from one-to-one support from an designated innovation and growth specialist.
+Our specialists are well equipped to help innovation-focused businesses establish an approach to investment that realises their growth potential.

-Invest-ability includes rigorous, structured training in the fundamentals of investment readiness and invaluable constructive feedback from investors.
-Along your journey towards investment readiness, you will also receive input from investment champions from our in-house specialist network and high calibre external expertise.
+Invest-ability includes (but cannot be reduced to) our rigorous, structured training in the fundamentals of investment readiness.
+The training component includes invaluable constructive feedback from investors, input from our own investment champions and high calibre external expertise.

-The Pitch Panel offers exposure to real investors for constructive and confidence-building feedback on your pitch.
+The Pitch Panel offers exposure to real investors for constructive and confidence-building feedback on your pitch, as part of the Invest-ability investment readiness pathway.
 Typically it is for companies who already have a strong investor pitch, or who have a specific need to focus on pitching.

 Funding and finance options